Experience Iron Range Living Mining History!

 Hull Rust Mahoning Mine View in Hibbing, MN

 View one of the world’s largest open pit mines from the Hull Rust Mahoning Mine View in Hibbing.
 You’ll glimpse two-story haul trucks, super-sized electric shovels and more as they operate in Hibbing Taconite’s mining operations.
 Kids will enjoy climbing on mining equipment and shopping at the small gift store.
-This site is open May-September, when friendly volunteers answer questions and point out what’s happening within the mine.
-Still want to see it?
+This site is open daily May 21-September 30, when friendly volunteers answer questions and point out what’s happening within the mine.
+Can’t wait to see it?
 Take a virtual tour.

 Finntown Overlook & Park near Virginia, MN